 Colour?
 We Don’t Talk About Colour!

 In 1998 Nintendo rereleased the game as The Legend of Zelda: Link’s Awakening DX.
-It featured Game Boy Color support which meant it could still be played on an original Game Boy but had specific colour palettes if played on a Game Boy Color.
-It also changed a lot of little details.
+It’s a black cart which means it can still be played on an original Game Boy but has specific colour palettes if played on a Game Boy Color.
+It also changes a lot of little details.
 I’ve chosen to talk about it later.
 It deserves its own article.

 These days, I can’t separate the intent of the developers from The Legend of Zelda: Link’s Awakening.
 But when I was a kid, all I saw was an island in front of me ripe for exploration and filled with quirky off-key people.
 I sometimes long for that feeling of exploration and discovery coming from a 2½ inch screen.